Wendy Davis (politician): Abortion

 In 2009 and 2011, Davis voted against a bill that requires physicians to perform a sonogram on and provide other information to abortion patients prior to an abortion.
 In 2011, she would also vote against a bill that requires an ultrasound prior to an abortion.

 On June 25, 2013, Davis held an eleven hour long filibuster to block Senate Bill 5, a measure which included more restrictive abortion regulations for Texas.
 The filibuster played a major role in Senate Democrats' efforts to delay passage of the bill beyond the midnight deadline for the end of the legislative session, though the bill ultimately passed in a second session.

 In October 2013, Davis campaign spokesman Bo Delp said, "Like most Texans, Sen. Davis opposes late-term abortions except when the life or health of the mother is endangered, in cases of rape or incest or in the case of severe and irreversible fetal abnormalities".
 Also in October 2013, EMILY's List endorsed Wendy Davis for governor in 2014.

 On February 11, 2014, Davis said that she would have supported a ban on abortions after 20 weeks of pregnancy, if the law adequately deferred to a woman and her doctor.
 She said she found the ban on abortions after 20 weeks to be the "least objectionable" provision in the abortion bill she had filibustered during the previous year.

-Gun rights
+Firearms

 While on the Fort Worth City Council, Davis supported gun restrictions, including restrictions for gun shows at city facilities.

 On February 6, 2014, Davis expressed support for a proposed open carry gun law in Texas, which was banned under Texas state law.
 She also said that background checks and training requirements would "help ensure that only mentally stable, law-abiding citizens" could carry weapons.
 She later said that she believed municipalities should be able to decide whether the proposed open carry and existing concealed carry laws would apply within their boundaries.
 After losing the 2014 gubernatorial election, Davis stated that she opposed open carry laws.